Skip to content

 MRActiveNodes Number of nodes currently running MapReduce tasks or jobs.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfActiveNodes.
 Use Case: Monitor cluster progress Unit: Count

-MRRebootedNodes Number of available nodes that have been restarted and marked as "rebooted".
+MRRebootedNodes Number of available nodes that have been restarted and marked as "rebooted" status.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfRebootedNodes.
-Use Case: Monitor cluster health, monitor cluster progress Unit: Count
+Use Case: Monitor cluster health, Monitor cluster progress Unit: Count

-MRUnhealthyNodes Number of nodes available for MapReduce jobs marked as "unhealthy".
+MRUnhealthyNodes Number of nodes available for MapReduce jobs marked as "unhealthy" status.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfUnhealthyNodes.
 Use Case: Monitor cluster progress Unit: Count

-MRDecommissionedNodes Number of nodes assigned to decommissioned MapReduce applications.
+MRDecommissionedNodes Number of nodes assigned to MapReduce applications marked as decommissioned status.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfDecommissionedNodes.
-Use Case: Monitor cluster health, monitor cluster progress Unit: Count
+Use Case: Monitor cluster health, Monitor cluster progress Unit: Count

 HDFSUtilization Percentage of currently used HDFS storage.
 Use Case: Analyze cluster performance Unit: Percentage